 My suggestion is that he petition the court for his visitation rights.
 I don't know whether there was ever a court order for paternity or not, so I'm not exactly sure where he must begin.

-If he was never married to the mother; and there has never been anything filed through the courts.
+never married to the mother; and there has never been anything filed through the courts.
 He can file a Petition to Determine Paternity and Other Relief, Form 12.983(a)

 If his paternity was determined by a court when he was 18 he may be able to file a Supplemental Petition for Modification of Parenting Plan Time-Sharing and Other Relief, Form 12.905(a)